 Few things can compete with color for igniting the senses and motivating people to take action.
 Define the print and online color values for the primary colors that should be used to represent the brand across all marketing mediums, including promotional items.
 For each Pantone and Web-friendly color value, a sample swatch will be displayed for reference.
 Secondary colors approved for accent use may also be defined here.

-The typestyle used to display copy makes an important contribution to the brand identity.
+The typestyle used to display offline and online copy makes an important contribution to the brand identity.
 The appearance of text should be inviting and easy to read.
 The Brand Guide will define the exact fonts, sizes and emphasis approved for use in print and online communications.

 A rationale should be provided for selecting imagery, along with a range of approved image samples.
 If a library of approved imagery exists, the guide will instruct readers as to how/where this library can be accessed.
 Rules for captioning or applying text on images will be defined as well.

 12. Assets Library

 This might be the most overlooked yet important component of a thorough brand identity usage program.
 A well-organized and easily accessible assets library (most often via an online portal) provides all internal and external parties involved in promoting the brand access to view and download the approved brand guide, color palette, logos, imagery, marketing materials—including letters, envelopes, self-mailers, brochures, promotional items, email templates—and more.
-The guide will instruct readers as to how/where this library can be accessed.
+Contact information for questions or concerns will be provided here as well.

 Branding is as much—if not more—a strategic and methodical process as it is a creative service.
 In fact, if you embark on a branding, or rebranding, initiative without the proper investment in fact-based research and strategic planning, you’ll eventually learn that your focus on creativity and design has been largely wasted.